 Your breast lift surgery consultation

-Combing your breast lift with implants
+Combining your breast lift with Prostheses (Implants)

 The mastopexy procedure

 The Breast Mastopexy (Breast Lift) procedure will comprise of the following steps:

 Step 1: Administering anaesthesia

 Breast Mastopexy (Breast Lift) surgery is always performed under general anaesthesia.
 Dr Laniewski works with qualified and registered anaesthetists during the procedure.

 Step 2: Making the incisions

 There are a number of potential incision options for this procedure.
 This will depend on the patient’s breast size and shape, size and position of your areolas, the quality of skin and the degree of breast ptosis.
 Considering these factors, Dr Laniewski may make an incision:

 - Around the areola